AthDGC

 Funded by the Hellenic Foundation for Research and Innovation (HFRI) under the 3rd Call for HFRI Research Projects to support Post-Doctoral Researchers, Project No. 20577; with complementary support from the Greece 2.0 National Recovery and Resilience Plan.

-Funded project: CVL-CDSAML - A Corpus-based Valency Lexicon for a Contrastive and Diachronic Study of Ancient and Medieval Languages.
+Funded project: CVL-CDSAML, A Corpus-based Valency (the number and type of arguments a verb takes) Lexicon for a Contrastive and Diachronic Study of Ancient and Medieval Languages.

 Hosted at the National and Kapodistrian University of Athens, Division of Language-Linguistics, Department of English Language and Literature, School of Philosophy.